healthy-headwaters-lab/HealthyHeadwatersLab/Protocols/Field-Work.md

 ### Transportation
 The Healthy Headwaters Lab has a lab vehicle named CJ (for the license plate!).
 Due to GLIER policies, only staff members are allowed to drive CJ.
 More info on using CJ [here](/Equipment/CJ.md)

-When using CJ for meetings/field work/etc., please sign her out on the lab Google Calendar.
+When using CJ for meetings/field work/etc., please sign her out using SuperSaas (https://www.supersaas.com/)

 ### Weather & Water levels
 If your field work is weather or water-level dependant, there are multiple forecasts and live data sources available online that you can check before you do fieldwork.